Table of Contents

-The best priced PVC rope that is made to last is from BuyJumpRopes on Amazon.
+One of the best-priced PVC ropes that is made to last is from Epitomie Fitness on Amazon.

 We've used a similar style jump rope for over 3 years now without any issues.
 Not only will it take whatever you can throw at it, but it also performs much better than you'd expect for the price.

 The gripped handles provide a solid platform for skipping and the pvc rope can be used for everything from double-unders to running.